mehtapvt010/language-study-app/team/m2/features.md

 ## Multiple Language Toggle and Support

 Users can change between multiple languages supported by our web application.
-Flashcards and saved translations will be specific to languages within user accounts, so users can have different progress for each language they are learning.
+Flashcards, saved translations, and progress will be specific to each languages within user accounts, so users can easily switch between languages.

 ## Translation and Saving of Phrases and Words

 Translation will involve allowing users to input one language to output another.
-We will use language APIs to fetch and request for outputs.
-Translations done can be saved and put into flashcards or word banks to be used for further memorization and exercises.
-This allows users to pick what they want to focus on and build studying that is geared towards their interests.
+We will use language APIs to fetch and request outputs.
+Translations can be saved and put into flashcards and word banks to be used for further memorization and exercises.
+This allows users to pick what they want to focus on and build study sets that are geared towards their interests.

 ## Deeper Translation or Definitions of Selected Words

-In addituon to simple translation one feature that we can implement is more specific definitions or words that are highlighted by the user.
-This would be from another API, and allows a user to understand words and phrases more deeply.
-This can look like hovering out or highlighting an area in the translation, and receiving a drop down of known defintions for that word in the users preferred language.
+In addition to translating input text, the application will have support for more specific definitions or words when highlighted by the user.
+This would be from another API, and allows a user to pick out words they don't know and quickly see their translation and definition.
+This can be hovering over or highlighting an area in the translation and receiving a drop down of known defintions for that word in the user's preferred language.
 Like translataed phrases, these definitons can also be saved for later use.

 ## Flashcards and Exercises for Saved Flashcards

-Flashcards for studying can be made, categorized, and sorted based on the users input.
-These flashcards can ask as the "material" for studying via the web app.
-That is, exercises will use these saved translations or definitions to quiz the user to gain retention.
+Flashcards for studying can be made, categorized, and sorted based on user input.
+These flashcards can be used as material for studying via exercise and learning functionality in the web app.
+Exercises will use these saved translations or definitions to quiz the user to aid in memorization and language learning.

-Exercises could include: matching games (words/phrases falling from the sky, card matching).
+Exercises could include: matching games (words/phrases falling from the sky, card matching), sentence translation, fill in the blank, multiple choice, and more.

 ## Account Credientials and Saving for ongoing Studying

 Users can set up an account and be added to our database so that they can interact with the application and save translations/definitons they find.
-They can chose have multiple language studying occur at once and can toggle each independently.
-Data will be saved in our caches.
-Accounts can also lead to other features like translations of the day or special exercises or reminders.
+They can chose to do exercises with multiple language studying sets and can toggle each independently.

 ## Learning Goals and Objective Setting

-With accounts, users can set objectives and goals for themselves.
+With accounts, users can set objectives and goals for themselves and receive reminders for their goals.
 This could be daily number of exercises done or number of flashcards made.
+Depending on complexity, there will be daily and special exercises tailored to each user or language.
 This gives users the desire to come back and learn more, keeping themselves accountable.